dhimasardinata/caxe/README.md

 ## ✨ Features

 - **⚡ Zero Config Start**: Create a Hello World C++ project in seconds.
+- **📑 Project Templates**: Start quickly with presets for Raylib or Web Servers.
-- **📦 Smart Dependency Management**: Define dependencies in `cx.toml`. `cx` automatically downloads libraries from Git and handles linking.
+- **📦 Smart Dependency Management**: Define dependencies in `cx.toml` or use `cx add`. `cx` automatically downloads libraries from Git and handles linking.
 - **💾 Global Caching**: Libraries are downloaded once and shared across all projects.
 - **👁️ Watch Mode**: Automatically recompiles and runs your project when you save a file.
 - **🧪 Built-in Testing**: Run unit tests easily without configuring external frameworks.